NVIDIA-Omniverse/kit-app-template/README.md

 **This branch branch is based on Omniverse Kit SDK 106.0**

+This repository is branched by the minor (or major) version of Kit SDK.
+Check other branches from previous versions of the Kit SDK.
+The main branch will continue to receive patch updates as they become available..

 ## Overview

 Welcome to `kit-app-template`, a toolkit designed for developers interested in GPU-accelerated application development within the NVIDIA Omniverse ecosystem.
 This repository offers streamlined tools and templates to simplify creating high-performance, OpenUSD-based desktop or cloud streaming applications using the Omniverse Kit SDK.